 Steak Marinade is made up of Lemon Juice, Worcestershire sauce, Soy Sauce, some oil and seasonings.
 This marinade is guaranteed to leave your steak juicy, flavorful and tender.

 Oh my!
 I LOVE a good steak!
 The key to a tender, juicy and flavorful steak is a great steak marinade.
 And this my friends, is THE BEST steak marinade I have ever had!
 This easy steak marinade recipe packs so much flavor while at the same time making the meat so incredibly tender.
 It is exactly what your steaks have been missing!
-Pair your steak with my Loaded Mashed Potatoes and you will swear you are having a meal at your favorite steak house.
+Pair your steak with my Loaded Mashed Potatoes or this steakhouse mashed potato recipe and you will swear you are having a meal at your favorite steak house.

 Where I live we have to take advantage of the grilling season, because it only lasts about 5 months out of the year.
 Unless we want to shovel a foot of snow off the grill and barbecue in a parka.
 So when we CAN grill, we grill BIG TIME!
 This easy steak marinade, and my super yummy chicken marinade are the perfect additions to the grilling season.